 in the qualities mentioned above.
 All of these characteristics describe

 Ambara is the essence of ether.
 If we translate that into simpler

 English and decode the symbols, it means the personal essence, soul or spiritual

 nature of each person.
 Sometimes this is called Atman or Vak in

 Sanskrit.
-Atman means Brahman who is the Ultimate Reality.
+Atman means the Divine Self or inner guru.
 Vak

 is the power of speech or “great Lord of Speech. . the undifferentiated illuminating